-Dr. Philion won the Thomas Erlich Civically Engaged Faculty Award, a national award presented by the US Campus Compact.
+Dr. Philion was a finalist for the Thomas Erlich Civically Engaged Faculty Award, a national award presented by the US Campus Compact.

 Dr. Philion was nominated for this award by SCSU President Earl Potter lll.
-Dr.Philion will present on an award winners' panel at the prestigious Association of American Colleges and Universities (AAC & U) annual meeting in Atlanta, GA in January, 2013.
+Dr.Philion presented on an award finalists' panel at the prestigious Association of American Colleges and Universities (AAC & U) annual meeting in Atlanta, GA in January, 2013.